ouillie/terminalle/README.md

 terminalle &

 # Toggle window visibility manually.
-# This can also be easily mapped to a keyboard shortcut.
+# This should probably be bound to a keyboard shortcut.
 dbus-send --session --type=method_call --dest=party.will.Terminalle \
     /party/will/Terminalle party.will.Terminalle.Toggle